-Payment protection: Payment protection insurance is sometimes sold as an add-on product in case the borrower dies, loses a job, or becomes disabled.
+Payment protection insurance is sometimes sold as an add-on product in case the borrower dies, loses a job, or becomes disabled.
 “Those are quite costly so make sure you know what you’re getting into before you buy,” says Foss.
 Better yet, if you maintain a low credit card balance, you may not need payment protection at all.

 Some banks now charge debit or savings account holders a monthly fee for the privilege of holding their money.
 However, many banks waive this fee for account holders who maintain a certain minimum balance, get direct deposit, or meet other criteria.

 Not happy about a fee you’re getting charged?
 Foss suggests following these steps to prevent those pesky fees from eating away at your money:

-Call to negotiate.
 Ask if there’s anything you can do to have the fee waived.
 For instance, Foss’ daughter was able to stop the excess withdrawal fees by linking a checking account to her card and maintaining a minimum balance in her savings account.

-Consider switching.
 Use your leverage, especially if you have a long history with the bank or credit card issuer.
 Foss suggests saying, “I’ve been a long-standing customer of the bank, and I really don’t want to leave you, because I’ve been happy with your services in the past.
 Is there some way we can negotiate this?”

-If that doesn’t work, ask to speak with a supervisor or say, “Is there a way I can work with you without cancelling my card?” says Foss.
+If that doesn’t work, ask to speak with a supervisor or say, “Is there a way I can work with you without canceling my card?” says Foss.
 “A lot of times those words will get you to the next level.”